crd230/crd230.github.io/index.md

 \

-Welcome to the CRD 150 website!
+Welcome to the CRD 298 website!
 This website complements the class [Canvas](https://login.canvas.ucdavis.edu/) site.

 On this website you will find:

 * An abridged syllabus
 * Assignment guidelines
 * Lab and homework assignment material
+* Other useful R related material

 On Canvas you will find: